Why Do Currencies Move In Vicious And Benign Circles?

 2) We're seeing improving economic numbers from around the world.
 The optics on this improvement are being multiplied by the base effects we talked about in last month's report.
 The chart below shows manufacturing PMI numbers improving across the board.

 3) If this dollar bull market follows a similar temporal symmetry to the last two, it should last roughly to the end of 2017.
 Trump and the Republicans will be working on tax reform, cutting regulation, and planning infrastructure spending during that time.
-As long as the party keeps going the dollar will be out of sight out of mind for the administration.
+As long as the party keeps going the dollar will be out of sight, out of mind for the administration.

 If I'm right, the US market will likely go on a tear higher from here (again, reflexivity).
 This will be accompanied by increased volatility in both directions.
 European and Japanese stocks should also perform well, especially exporters who benefit from a weaker euro.
 Many of these are trading at depressed levels and will likely do well over the coming months.

 Commodities likely won't go down right away from a stronger dollar.
-This is because the deflationary pressures of a stronger dollar are being counteracted by a bump in improving global fundamentals (ie, the above PMI chart).
+This is because the deflationary pressures of a stronger dollar are being counteracted by a bump in improving global fundamentals (i.e., the above PMI chart).
 They may even trade slightly higher from here but there's a ceiling on how much further they can recover as long as the dollar remains strong.

 There will be a lot of opportunity in markets over the coming year regardless of which way things turn.
 And needless to say, we'll be keeping a close eye on the dollar.